Moffitt Breaks Ground On New McKinley Facility

 While the bulldozers have just moved in and the seven-story, 1300-car parking garage is under construction, Moffitt’s McKinley campus has existed in drawings and on computer screens for some time as the project moved through its three-stage planning and development phases.
 Now, it is coming to life, with the patient as the foremost consideration, says Caraway.

-The six-story, $88-million building, with 207,000 square feet of space, is slated to open in summer 2015, says Caraway who, since she was appointed administrative director in April 2013, has been working with the construction team to guide the project through several development phases that have included input from the Moffitt patient and family advisors, as well as the administrative and clinical end-users.
+The six-story, $88-million building, with 207,000 square feet of space, is slated to open in fall 2015, says Caraway who, since she was appointed administrative director in April 2013, has been working with the construction team to guide the project through several development phases that have included input from the Moffitt patient and family advisors, as well as the administrative and clinical end-users.

 “We have a clear vision for the McKinley campus,” explains Caraway, a long-time Moffitt employee who has held many positions, from nursing to administration.
 “Part of the vision is to contribute to the prevention and cure of cancer by providing expedited surgical services.
 But we are also expanding clinical space and providing additional space for radiology services, infusion services and other support services that will allow us to expand at the main campus and continue to support Moffitt’s mission.”